RedBlazerFlame/protondecay314-blog/compprog/reflection/the-great-mixing.md

 When $$k < 0$$, pick an element of $$s_i$$ that's positive. note that since $$0 < s_i <= 1000$$ and $$-1000 <= k < 0$$, $$-1000 < s_i + k < 1000$$, so the sum is still good.

-Since we have found a construction such that the running sums are all good, we have successfully proved the claim ^^
+Since we have found a construction such that the running sums are all good, we have successfully proved the claim $$\blacksquare$$.